flatironinstitute/mountainlab-js/README.md

 ## Installation

-Using Linux is highly recommended.
-We expect this to work on Mac OSX as well, but have not yet tested it.
+Using Linux is recommended.

+This should also work on Mac OS X, but has not been very well tested.
+See [notes on OS X](./docs/notes_on_osx.md).

 At some point, this may run on windows.

 Note: If you have a prior version of MountainLab installed, then you may want to uninstall it for sanity's sake (either via apt-get remove or by removing mountainlab/bin from your path), although it is possible for them to co-exist since the command-line utilities have different names.
 Note that the processor plugin libraries work equally well and simultaneously with both (we have *not* changed the .mp spec system, see below).